 First ensure the cake is cool and then cover the head and tail in your 1st desired butter icing colour, you can get as creative as you like!
 Try and make the head’s icing as smoothly placed as possible; after covering the tail make ridges in the icing to make it look more authentic.
 Put in the fridge to harden up.

-Roll out the fondant icing and cut out one circle (width approx 1”) this will make a white for the fish’s eye.
+Roll out the fondant icing and cut out one circle (width approx 1”) this will make the eye.
 Add the black food colouring to a small portion of the fondant icing roll out and cut another circle approx 0.5” in width and leave to dry for half an hour.

 Add the pink food colouring to a small portion of the fondant icing, roll out and cut out a lip shape (shown below) and leave to dry.
 When dry, put a cocktail stick through the middle of the lips.